-- (1) Longitudinal tip over can occur with combination of overloading and load elevated also with capacity load and elevated.
+- (1) Longitudinal tip over can occur with combination of overloading and load elevated.
 This combination will exceed the stability of the truck.
-This condition is even more likely with excessive forward tilt, braking in forward travel or accelerating rearward. - (2) Longitudinal tip over can occur by driving with the load down slope on a steep grade.
+This condition is even more likely with excessive rearward tilt, braking in rearward travel or accelerating forward. - (2) Longitudinal tip over can occur by driving with the load down slope on a steep grade.